gamell/resume/src/markdowns/professional-experience.md

 Worked on the RMWB (Relation Manager WorkBench) project for Standard Chartered Bank.
 Our responsibility was to develop and ship the front-end of the application the corporate customers would use.

-- **Integrated an already existing web application** from a third-party vendor following given designs and using `HTML`, `CSS`, `JavaScript` and `JSPs` into the RMWB portal which also grouped information from CreditMate and MicroStrategy Systems in a web-based interface.
-Developed web services to expose data from the backend with `Spring` (Java).
-- **Conducted technical interviews** for Web Developer and Web Designer roles.
-- **Drove implementation**, Quality Control, bug tracking and feature planning for the project.
-- Undertook the role of **point of contact** between the Business and tech team.

 ### **Analyst** at **BBVA** in Madrid, Sep 2010 - Dec 2011
-#### BBVA is the second-largest Spanish bank with more than 100,00 employees around the world
+#### BBVA is the second-largest Spanish bank with more than 100,000 employees around the world

 Worked on the *Mentor* project at Wholesale Banking & Asset Management, Global Risk Unit.
-Mentor was a web-based project to integrate, unify, organize and report all the unit’s risk data from diverse systems with different data outputs.

-- Helped **design and code the project's foundations** from scratch (Maven config files, project file structure, initial setup).
-- **Developed a complex parser** for a legacy system output (Algorithmics) making exhaustive use of Regular Expressions to translate the output to comprehensive, coherent JPA models.
-- **Designed and implemented a web-based user-facing interface** with `JSP`, `HTML` and `JavaScript` (`jQuery`, `Ajax`, async plugin loading).
+Designed and implemented the whole UI layer with `JSP`, `HTML` and `JavaScript` (`jQuery`, `Ajax`, async plugin loading).
-- Spearheaded **front-end development** and ensured best practices were followed.
-- Drove meetings with Business stakeholders to gather requirements and design new features.

 ### **Developer** at **Safelayer Secure Communications** in Barcelona, Feb 2009 - Sep 2010
-#### Safelayer is an IT security company with ~50 workers
+#### Safelayer is a mid-size, Spanish IT security company

 **Invented, designed and implemented** a proof of concept of *gOTP*, a novel two-factor authentication system which combined the robustness of One Time Passwords and the easily-remembered Graphical Passwords.
-The project was initially developed as a joint R&D Final Degree Project at UPC (see below) and Safelayer company, to become a product of the latter.

-- Developed iPhone application as the client.
-Developed with `Objective-C`, `Cocoa Touch Framework`, `Xcode`.
-- Built `Grails` (Groovy on Rails) application as the server.
-Used `Groovy`, `Java`, `ant`, `Maven`, `SVN`, `MySQL`, `ExtJS` (Sencha), `Web Services`.